scala/make-release-notes/hand-written.md

 ### New features

-Scala 2.12.0-M2 includes the following major changes.

 Future 2.12 milestones will include additional new features.
+For now, M2 includes the following major changes:

 #### New backend